Decoupling Exploration and Policy Optimization: Uncertainty Guided Tree Search for Hard Exploration: Implementation Details for

 \paragraph{Population state management} The coordinator tracks the status of all $M \times N$ particles, including each particle's current environment checkpoint, cumulative reward, and survival status (\alive or \dead, as defined in \cref{sec:preliminaries}).

 \paragraph{State-lineage tree maintenance} The coordinator hosts the global state-lineage tree (\cref{sec:lineage_tree}) and is responsible for expanding it with new nodes as workers report completed rollouts.
+Each node stores the environment checkpoint, cumulative reward, and a parent pointer.
+To extract a demonstration path for Phase~II, we select the highest-reward leaf and traverse the parent pointers upward, collecting the environment checkpoint and cumulative reward at each node.

 \paragraph{The Go-With-The-Winner loop} The coordinator drives the top-level iterations of the \gwtw loop (\cref{alg:parallel_evolution}).
-Each iteration proceeds in three phases: \begin{enumerate}[nosep] \item \textbf{Dispatch:} The coordinator issues remote procedure calls (RPCs) to trigger rollouts on the worker pool, providing each worker with the starting checkpoint, the group index, and the ensemble member index.
-The workers independently fetch the latest policy weights from the learning nodes before beginning their rollouts. \item \textbf{Aggregate:} It waits for all parallel rollouts to complete and collects the resulting endpoints, trajectories, and rewards. \item \textbf{Sync and prune:} The coordinator applies the winner-selection and pruning logic (\cref{sec:reassignment}) and instructs the workers to overwrite failing particles with clones of the winners. \end{enumerate}
+Each iteration proceeds in three phases: \begin{enumerate}[nosep, leftmargin=*] \item \textbf{Dispatch:} The coordinator issues remote procedure calls (RPCs) to trigger rollouts on the worker pool, providing each worker with the starting checkpoint and group index. \item \textbf{Aggregate:} It waits for all parallel rollouts to complete and collects the resulting endpoints, trajectories, and rewards. \item \textbf{Sync and prune:} The coordinator applies the winner-selection and pruning logic (\cref{sec:reassignment}) and instructs the workers to overwrite failing particles with clones of the winners. \end{enumerate}